List of Tamagotchi characters: Shimashimatchi

 A tiger character who somewhat looks like a bumblebee.
 Shimashimatchi likes everything that is stripey due to the fact that he's stripey as well.
 He collects all stripey things he can get his hands on.
 When he's angry, his body turns red with rage.
 His care status is often compared to Kuchipatchi's.

 Petipuchi

 One of the smallest Tamagotchi characters, Petipuchi is part of the petite family and has a boy or girl form.
 He is very energetic and always bouncing around.

 Furikotchi

 This character is a clock.
 Most of the time he announces the time correctly, but when he's too excited, he forgets what it is.
 At 5:00 P.M., he walks around Tama Town announcing that it is time for the children to come home from school.

 Sunnytchi

 A special character from the V5 who is a sun.
 He likes the sun, but, surprisingly, prefers indoor activities.
 His favorite phrase is "3-2-1, Sunnytchi!"

 Hatugatchi

-A green character with a leaf on his head from the v5.
-His favorite foods are beans and pudding.
-If you have this character on your V5 and feed him sesame pudding, he will turn into KuroMametchi.
-He takes very good care of his leaf.
+Hatugatchi is a green character with a leaf on his head.
+His favorite foods include beans and pudding.
+If you have this character on your Tamagotchi Connection Version 5 and feed him the sesame pudding, he will turn into KuroMametchi.